This course is open for applications.

 Learning and Teaching

-There is a wide variety of types of assessment: from essays, creative writing, examinations and dissertations, to bibliographical exercises, research logs, synopses of academic journal articles and oral presentations.
+You'll be assessed through essays, creative writing, examinations and dissertations, bibliographical exercises, research logs, synopses of academic journal articles and oral presentations.

 Study year abroad

-The Frenchay library houses a large collection of books and e-resources.
+The campus library houses a large collection of books and e-resources.
 These include Literature Online, Eighteenth-Century Collections, Project Muse, OED online and various digital archives and scholarly journals.
-You will use books and databases regularly, so will become competent researchers with skills in data retrieval.
+You'll develop into a competent researcher with excellent data retrieval skills.

 Careers / Further study